15abhinavgarg/beginner_tutuorial/README.md

 This is a ROS Package that defines a basic publisher and subscriber with custom message.

-To check cpplint and cppcheck result check src/cpp_pubsub/results
+To check cpplint and cppcheck result check result folder

 ### Dependencies/ Assumptions
 - OS : Ubuntu 20.04